cmkobel/CompareM2/README.md

 # Development

 This project is still in development.
-Please check the [project manager](https://github.com/cmkobel/kma-assemblycomparator/projects/1) for tracking new features.
+Please check the [repo project manager](https://github.com/cmkobel/kma-assemblycomparator/projects/1) for tracking new features.

 ## Phase 1
 Get it working